AdrienLemaire/fandekasp.github.io/_posts/2017-04-24-solarized.md

 # [](#termite) Termite

 > After using [urxvt](http://software.schmorp.de/pkg/rxvt-unicode.html) for many
-> years, I switched to Termite, which behaves similarly in many ways, and allow
+> years, I switched to Termite, which behaves similarly in many ways and offers
-> painless configurations like adding true transparency.
+> painless configuration like adding true transparency.

 To set the solarized colors on Termite, edit the `~/.config/termite/config` file and add the **[colors]** section.
 I used the configuration shared by